bukinoshita/make-pizza/readme.md

 > Making a pizza with ES2015

-Repository to learn how to make a pizza with JavaScript.
+This repository is to learn how to make a pizza with JavaScript.
 Read it on [this series of posts]().
 The project is not really available on `npm`.

 I know that it may be a better way to do this, but this project is just to explore different parts of JavaScript in a fun way.
 That's been said, I will accept any `pull request` on this project, but feel free to open issues so we can discuss.